Contents

 But there are really less choices than it appears at first glance.
 There's a table in the Technical Appendix that lists all of the logic modules appearing in the different AGC models, in terms of the assocated schematic-diagram drawing numbers, and we can summarize what we learn from that table as follows:

-Or in other words, the only essentially-different cases are that we can simulate either AGC model 1003700 (Block I) or model 2003993 (Block II).
+Or in other words, the only essentially-different cases that we could potentially simulate are AGC model 1003700 (Block I) or model 2003993 (Block II).

-Aside: And of those two choices, only the simulation workflow for Block II has been debugged so far and can be considered mature enough to be "working", so the choice reduces to AGC model 2003993 ... which coincidentally, is the one that is likely most desired by people.
+Aside: And of those two choices, only the simulation workflow for Block II has been debugged so far and can be considered mature enough to be "working" ... which coincidentally, is the one that is likely most desired by people, since it's the one relevant to Apollo 11.

 Regarding the choice of AGC software: In principle, any of the available Block I AGC software versions can be used in a simulated AGC model 1003700, while any of the available Block II AGC software versions can be used in a simulated AGC model 2003993.
 Any Block II core-rope — in the form of a "bin" file produced by the AGC assembler, yaYUL — can be converted to a Verilog source code by a Python program provided by Mike Stewart that's called bin_to_verilog_rom.py.
 In practice, 15 or so AGC software versions have been converted by Mike and are already found with the transcribed schematics, in a folder called "roms".
 I would recommend the program called "Validation-hardware-simulation".

-Regarding the test bench: Well, this is really no different than what was discussed in the preceding section, except that we need a test bench for the entire AGC, rather than test benches for individual logic modules.
+Regarding the test bench: This is really no different than what was discussed in the preceding section, except that we need a test bench for the entire AGC, rather than test benches for individual logic modules.
 I have created some test-bench files that can be used as starting points.
-The are named tb-2003993.v, tb-2003200.v, etc.
+They are named tb-2003993.v, tb-2003200.v, etc. Some of the characteristics of the test bench (such as the run length and the selection of logged signals) can be changed at runtime rather than requiring modifications to these test-bench source-code files themselves; see the Technical Appendix.

 The Workflow

 Aside: As in the case of simulating a single module, I've provided a script which can perform the entire sequence of steps needed to carry out the simulation, assuming that the choices described in the preceding section have been made.
-At the moment, the script only works for Linux or Mac OS, or something similar enough, but I haven't yet created the equivalent batch file for Windows.
 The script is run from the Schematics directory, and its calling sequence from the command line is

 simulateAGC